MdSamsuzzohaShayon/nodejs-email-template/README.md

  - Remove image html content from drop event and position element  ☑️
  - Multiple content adding in one block- Prevent to add multiple content in same block ☑️
  - all button element property is same in the array we need to change  ☑️
+ - Navbar link should work on edit page ☑️

  - MySql problem fixing - run those query
  - When we check or uncheck any property it does't change